KitwareMedical/AtlasBuilder/docs/docs/API.md

 - **ParsePopulationFromCsv(pathlist=None)**

     Pass in a list of csv files and the data will be extracted and stored in the atlas.
-    The data must be seperated by column and each must have a unique header.
+    The data must be separated by column and each must have a unique header.

 - **ExtendPopulationFromCsv(inputpath)**